5 Key Challenges in Online Education in 2024: How to Overcome Them?

 The challenges in online education mentioned above are just the tip of the iceberg.
 There are several more ways in which online education, at its current nascent stage, can prove to be challenging to all its stakeholders.

-Among these, those directly involved in the process of dispensing this education and receiving it (teachers and students) are bound to deal with these challenges on a daily basis.
+Among these, those directly involved in the process of dispensing this education and receiving it (teachers and students) are bound to deal with these challenges daily.

 However, teachers can only do so much when they’re separated from their students via a screen, and this is where ed-tech companies and those that curate online courses must find intuitive ways of making the learning experience a lot more wholesome and engaging for students and teachers alike.